avery-laird/breaker/README.md

 ![hitchhikers](test1.png?raw=true "Excerpt from Hitchhiker's Guide to the Galaxy")

 ### Testing floats
-There is an issue here with either the glue or line length calucation (note middle 3 lines of image)
+There is an issue here with either the glue width or line length calculation (note lines 2 and 3 are short)
 ![image test](image-test.png?raw=true "Testing floats")